larryhastings/big/README.md

 a passive object (e.g. an `Enum`), and require you to explicitly describe every possible state transition.

-This approach is great for massive, super-complex state machines--you need the features of a sophisticated library to manage all that complexity.
+That approach is great for massive, super-complex state machines--you need the features of a sophisticated library to manage all that complexity.
 It also enables clever features like automatically generating diagrams of your